 The Schizophrenia Society of Saskatchewan (SSS) is a non-profit organization founded in 1982 by families and friends of people with schizophrenia.

-To improve the quality of life for those affected by schizophrenia and psychosis through education, support programs, public policy and research
+Our mission is to improve the quality of life for those affected by schizophrenia, psychosis and related mental illness through education and support programs, and through pursuit of supportive public policy and research.

-- Provide easily understood information on schizophrenia in an accepting and understanding atmosphere that equips the concerned family with workable options to address the presenting crisis in a more informed, timely and effective manner;
+- Providing easily understood information on schizophrenia in an accepting and understanding atmosphere that equips the concerned family with workable options to address the presenting crisis in a more informed, timely, and effective manner;

-- Stress early intervention with the most effective medications and treatments available;
+- Stressing early intervention with the most effective medications and treatments available;

-- Speak on behalf of families when they are unable to do so for themselves;
+- Speaking on behalf of families when they are unable to do so for themselves;

-- Support research to identify the precise causes and find a cure for schizophrenia;
+- Supporting research to identify the precise causes and find a cure for schizophrenia;

-- Work in partnership with other agencies, groups, departments of government, and the Schizophrenia Society of Canada and its provincial partners to achieve these goals.
+- Working in partnership with other agencies, groups, departments of government, and the Schizophrenia Society of Canada and its provincial partners to achieve these goals.